 Bhimbetka Rock Shelters is the most fascinating site located in central India.
 For those who are eager to visit this fabulous site, you would have to travel a total distance of around 810, 834, 1,405, 1,403 km from major metropolitan cities like Delhi, Mumbai, Kolkata, and Bangalore.

 The following are some of the means of transportation that will ease your travel stress and save you from ending up in a great mess.

-By Rail.
 There is no direct rail network to Bhimbetka.
 The nearest railway station to Bhimbetka is none other than the Bhopal Railway Station which is only 45 km away.
 Opt for a train route from this railway station and later you may consider hiring a local taxi.

-By Road.
-Linking Bhopal to the great city of Hoshangabad, NH 12 gives travellers convenient access to the caves.
+Linking Bhopal to the great city of Hoshangabad, NH 12 gives travelers convenient access to the caves.
 Despite this, heading to Bhimbetka Rock Shelters in any form of public transport such as buses or even taxis can be completely tiring and even very physically uncomfortable mainly because of uneven road conditions.
 Therefore, it is highly recommended to travel here by flight instead of by rail or car.
 However, if you still consider it worth the risk and fancy a nice drive, you may consider a 46 km drive from Bhopal to Bhimbetka.